acschaefer/ppe/README.md

 1. Run the script [`runexp.m`](./matlab/experiments/runexp.m) to perform the experiments.
 1. To trigger the automatic evaluation of the data generated during the experiments, start the script [`evalexp.m`](./matlab/experiments/evalexp.m).
 1. Visualize the evaluation results by executing the script [`ploteval.m`](./matlab/experiments/ploteval.m).

-In order to accelerate the plane extraction process, it is recommended to compile the CUDA code in the `gpufit` folder.
-For instructions, see the corresponding [readme file](./gpufit/README.md).